MakoWish/Faitour/README.md

 `nmap -sS -sV -O <ip address>`

+## Elastic Integration

+I have included some resources within the `elastic` folder to help integrate your Faitour logs with Elastic for monitoring and alerting honeypot activity.
+Please review the Elastic [README.md](./elastic/README.md) for details on installing those resources.

 ## Questions and Discussions

 If you have any questions about installation, or would just like to discuss the project, please start a [discussion](../../discussions) to get the conversation going.